Quantum Automating $\mathbf{TC}^0$-Frege Is LWE-Hard: -Frege is hard to quantum automate

 \section{$\TC^0$-Frege is hard to quantum automate}

 The quantum version of Impagliazzo's observation (\Cref{prop:quant-impa}) is the main tool needed for our hardness results, which we are now ready to state formally.

-\begin{theorem}[Main theorem] If there exists a polynomial-time quantum algorithm that weakly automates $\TC^0$-Frege, then the LWE assumption (\Cref{ass:lwe}) is broken by a uniform family of polynomial-size quantum circuits.
+\begin{theorem}[Main theorem] There is a constant $d_0 \in \bN$ such that for every $d \geq d_0$, if there exists a polynomial-time quantum algorithm that weakly automates $\TC^0_d$-Frege, then the LWE assumption (\Cref{ass:lwe}) is broken by a $\P$-uniform family of polynomial-size quantum circuits.
 Furthermore, if the weak automating algorithm is classical, the LWE assumption is broken by a uniform family of polynomial-size Boolean circuits. \end{theorem}

 We can then extend the result to $\AC^0$-Frege under a stronger assumption.
 This is done by applying the fact that $\TC^0$-Frege proofs can be translated into $\AC^0$-Frege proofs of subexponential size (see, for example, Theorems 2.5.6 and 18.7.3 in \cite{krajicekBOOK} or the original work on the non-automatability of $\AC^0$-Frege \cite{BDGMP04}).